top of page

 906-635-1278 clmcd@macd.org

-CLMCD is an equal opportunity employer and program provider and adheres to the USDA statement which prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or part of an individual's income is derived from any public assistance program.
+The Chippewa Luce Mackinac Conservation District (CLMCD) prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex, marital status, familial status, parental status, religion, sexual orientation, genetic information, political beliefs, reprisal, or because all or a part of the individuals income is derived from any public assistance program.
+(Not all prohibited bases apply to all programs) CLMCD is an equal opportunity provider and employer.

 • Instagram